Selling in 2019? Here’s what to consider.

 As a result of the ongoing Banking Royal Commission, the tightening of lending criteria has had a direct affect on property investors securing home loans or obtaining the loan amount they would like to secure.
 However, loosening of these initial changes is also a possibility in 2019, which would have a positive effect on buyers and sellers.

-6. When should I sell my house? – Time of year
+6. When is the best time to sell a house? – Time of year

 If we’re talking seasons, traditionally, spring is the season of selling.
 However, location can have a big impact on your sale price at different times of the year.
 For example, if you’re selling a coastal home, you’re likely going to get more people looking to buy coastal properties in summer, and possibly a higher inspection attendance as people are on holidays.
 Your property may also present itself in warmer weather.
 If you’re selling a cosy country home, you might decide to sell in the cooler months.
 It’s also important to stay mindful of public holidays if you’re thinking about auctioning your home, as people tend to go on holidays over long weekends such as Australia Day weekend, Easter weekend, Queen’s Birthday weekend, just to name a few.
 If you’re unsure on the best time to sell in 2019, it’s a good idea to talk to a local real estate expert to get their professional advice.